 In the heart of town, a stylish 20-room boutique hotel blending an 1850s Greek Revival sea captain’s home with a seamless modern addition in an atmosphere that’s both refined and relaxed.

-Housed in a “restored 1847 whale oil and candle factory, offers a vivid look into the island’s seafaring past.
+Housed in a restored 1847 whale oil and candle factory, the museum offers a vivid look into the island’s seafaring past.

 Greydon House's restaurant, Via Mare, draws inspiration from Venetian bacari, the lively wine taverns known for their small‑plate style—piccoli piatti—and convivial spirit.